 Your donors could give you cash or checks made out to you.
 Then, once you have raised the funds (preferably prior to the start of the retreat), please make out one check payable to

 Bread Loaf Mountain Monastery (attn.
-Street Retreat – name city)
+Street Retreat – name city and your name)

 PO Box 818,